pmean/build-website/text/23/primer-on-python.md

 Some of the topics are a bit abstract, but in general, a quite nice description of how Python differs from R.

-[Tomasz Kalinowski, Kevin Ushey, JJ Allaire, Yuan Tang].
-Primer on Python for R Users[kal1].
+[Tomasz Kalinowski, Kevin Ushey, JJ Allaire, Yuan Tang][kal1].
+Primer on Python for R Users.

 [kal1]: https://rstudio.github.io/reticulate/articles/python_primer.html